 Our new Essentials 2nd edition provides three levels of spelling lists and vocabulary instruction within one curriculum, so you can easily re-teach the concepts for greater mastery and application in more challenging words for a second and even third year.

-The current edition of Essentials is designed to facilitate multi-level instruction.
+The expanded version of Essentials that we released starting in 2015 is designed to facilitate multi-level instruction.
 While the core language concepts in Essentials are applicable to all students, three levels of application within each lesson allow those teaching Essentials to customize instruction and practice for the ages and abilities of different students and to teach different ages together.
 Parts of the lesson marked "All" should be completed together, while parts marked for level A, B, and C provide differentiated spelling words, grammar practice, and vocabulary instruction.
 A Placement Test in the 2nd edition Teacher's Guide helps you find the right starting point for each student.

 Essentials 1st edition (2012)